ArjunG01/smart-bookmark-app/README.md

 ## 🎯 Development Focus

-Built like a real production system:
+This project was built like a real production system:

 - Secure authentication
 - Privacy-first database design
 - Reliable UI behavior
 - Clean architecture
 - Professional deployment workflow
+- Clear documentation

 ---

 ## 🤖 Use of AI Tools

-ChatGPT was used as a learning assistant to:
+ChatGPT was used as a **learning assistant** to:

 - Understand Supabase configuration
 - Debug OAuth issues
 - Improve deployment reliability

-All architecture, coding, and testing decisions were implemented manually to ensure understanding.
+All architecture, coding, and testing decisions were implemented manually.

 AI accelerated learning — it did not replace development.